Office of Recruitment and Admissions

 Bacterial Meningitis Vaccination Policy

-In accordance with Texas Senate Bill 1107 (SB 1107), beginning January 1, 2012, Texas A&M University-Corpus Christi will require all new students under the age of 30 to provide certified proof from a health practitioner that they have received a valid bacterial meningitis vaccination or booster within the last five years.
+In accordance with Texas Senate Bill 1107 (SB 62, effective October 1, 2013), Texas A&M University-Corpus Christi will require all new students under the age of 22 to provide certified proof from a health practitioner that they have received a valid bacterial meningitis vaccination or booster within the last five years.
 Students must submit their proof of vaccination or a booster at least 10 days prior to the first day of class for the intended term of enrollment.

 A new entering student includes a first-time student of an institution of higher education or private or independent institution of higher education and includes a transfer student, or a student who previously attended an institution of higher education before January 1, 2012, and who is enrolling in the same or another institution of higher education following a break in enrollment of at least one fall or spring semester.

 Students are strongly encouraged to obtain the bacterial meningitis vaccination before entering the United States or moving to the Corpus Christi area.
 A list of U.S. approved meningococcal vaccines is available: English , Español

 Students who fail to submit certified proof of vaccination or a valid booster within the required timeframe will be unable to register for their intended term.
 Please note, vaccinations older than 5 years will require a booster and all bacterial meningitis vaccinations and boosters must be administered by a health practitioner authorized by law to administer an immunization.

 - A complete Evidence of Vaccination against Bacterial Meningitis Form.
 Use this form if you plan to obtain your vaccination somewhere other than your personal physician's office.

 - A document bearing the signature or stamp of the physician or his/her designee, or public health personnel (must include the month, day, and year the vaccination was administered).